todogroup/ospo-career-path/module7/README.md

 ![Bad Reasons to Create Open Source Projects](bad-reasons-to-create-opensource.png)

-Here’s some examples of bad reasons to create a new open source project:

-*   Getting rid of obsolete software
-*   Expecting free engineering from the open source community when you aren’t willing to invest
-*   As a positive marketing spin on an end-of-life announcement
-*   To gain publicity or marketing outreach without the intention to support the project long term
-*   As a means of fulfilling internal success metrics

 Hopefully it’s obvious why all of these are bad reasons to create an open source project, but let’s look at what they all have in common - an inward focus and/or expectation of support from the larger open source community.

 Working in open source has often been described (from the corporate point of view) as ‘enlightened self-interest.’
 It’s apropos in this case because everyone understands that corporations don’t work with open source necessarily for altruistic reasons - there has to be business value aligned with what goes on in open source.
 However, the reasons shown above sow a seed of mistrust with the rest of the open source community, which is, after all, composed of both partners and competitors.